aespedido/projects/Project - E-Commerce Sales PowerBI Report/readme.md

 The top-performing products in profit are largely from the Furniture category, highlighting its role as a key driver in profitability.
 Overall, Furniture generated a profit of $81.1K, followed by Technology at $48.2K.
 In contrast, Office Supplies only generated $3.3K in profit, indicating a clear gap in performance across categories.

 **2. Clothing & Assessories delivers higher profit margins despite lower sales** The Clothing & Assessories category has lower sales ($69.3K) and profit ($26.1K) however it achieves higher profit margins of around 37.6%, compared to Furniture (31.6%) and Technology (34.6%).
-This indicates that while it contributes less in overall revenue, it is efficient in generating profit, suggesting an opportunity to grow this category.
+This indicates that while it contributes less in overall revenue, it is efficient in generating profit, therefore suggesting an opportunity to grow this category.

 **3. Discounts are inefficient in driving profitability** Profit margins were found to decline steadily as discounts increased, indicating discounts had a negative impact on proftability.
 This suggests that discounts should be carefully managed.